gustavo-almeida/devicelab_appium_tests/README.md

 -Appium For Windows

--A Real Android Device running Android 4.2 or Above (with Skina App APK installed included on solution)
+-A Real Android Device running Android 4.2 or Above (with demo APK installed included on solution)

 -A USB Cable to attach your Android Phone to Your PC.